 sfc /scannow /offbootdir=d:\ /offwindir=d:\windows

-Refer the second image above.
+Refer to the image above.
 I have used D, since the Windows drive is D.

 Once it has completed the repair, type Exit and then reboot the system.
-In case the command does work or if the Windows failed to repair, then you need to run a Repair Windows 7 or Refresh Windows 8 to fix those corrupted files.
+In case the command does work or if the Windows failed to repair, then you need to run a Repair Windows 7 or Refresh Windows 8 or Reset Windows 11/10 to fix those corrupted files.